vivekmunde/pusu/README.md

 **Parameters**:
 - `publication`: *(Required)* Object - Publication object created using the api `createPublication()`
-- `data`: *(Optional)* Any - These parameters/arguments are passed as is to the subscribers listening to the publication.
+- `data`: *(Optional)* - This argument is passed to the subscribers listening to the publication.
 Its a way of passing data to the subscribers.

 `publish` method calls all the subscribers subscribed to the `publication` (provided as a first argument).
 It calls the subscribers with the data.